More Information on DALI Amnion / Chorion Membrane

 Why Amniotic Membranes?

 The amniotic membrane is the natural layer surrounding the fetus in the womb.
 The membrane is essentially composed of two main layers: the amnion – the layers closest to the fetus, and the chorion – the layers closest to the mother.
 Together these layers provide a protective barrier adept at remodeling to accommodate the growing fetus.
 This protective feature makes amniotic membranes ideal for homologous use as a barrier in a variety of applications.
 Amniotic membranes have been used for decades in varied fields such as ophthalmology, reconstructive surgery, and burn treatment.
-The DCI Donor amnion-chorion membrane is a minimally manipulated, dehydrated, non-viable cellular amnion-chorion membrane.
+The amnion-chorion membrane from Surgenex is a minimally manipulated, dehydrated, non-viable cellular amnion-chorion membrane.
+The manufacturing process preserves the membrane to maintain its therapeutic properties while preparing it for shelf-stable storage, and flexible use in a variety of treatment applications.
+The inclusion of the chorion part of the amnion enhances the rigidity of the membrane.

 Key Benefits of Amnion Chorion Membranes